FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 You could also be a little more ninja-ish and use `docker ps` to find the running containers you know you want to stop, find the container ID for each, and then for each one do `docker container stop <container_id>`.

-4. create a .env.email file in the root of the repository with an admin email address WordPress can use:
+## 4. create a .env.email file in the root of the repository with an admin email address WordPress can use

 ```
 WP_ADMIN_EMAIL=some_real_address@example.com
 ```

-5. install composer (PHP package manager)
+## 5. install composer (PHP package manager)

 On Mac OS X, it can be installed via `brew install composer`

-6. update composer dependencies from the `font-awesome` directory
+## 6. update composer dependencies

+From the top-level directory that contains `composer.json`:

 ```
 composer install
 ```

-7. Build our plugin's admin UI React app
+## 7. OPTIONAL: start the admin React app's development build (in development)

-This is necessary before loading our plugin's admin page in WordPress because the assets for the React app are not checked in to this repo—they must be built.
-There are two options for building:

 In one terminal window, `cd admin`, and then:

   (a) `yarn`

-  (b) Development mode: `yarn start` to fire up webpack development server, if you want to run in development mode with
+  (b) `yarn start` to fire up webpack development server, if you want to run in development mode with
-      hot module reloading and such (which is probably what you should be doing if you're developing).
+      hot module reloading and such.
       This will start up another web server that serves up the assets for the React app separately from the WordPress site, so leave it running while you develop.

-  (c) Production mode: You can also use `yarn build` to build production optimized assets into the `admin/build`
-      directory.
-In order to get the WordPress plugin to load these, you also need to temporarily change the `FONTAWESOME_ENV` variable in `.env` to something other than "development", or just remove it.
-      Change that setting before trying to load the plugin admin page in your browser.
-      (But don't commit that change, because we want the default environment to remain "development")

-8. Configure a loopback network address so the docker container can talk to your docker host
+## 8. OPTIONAL: Configure a loopback network address so the docker container can talk to your docker host

-One way to set that up on your host is (on Mac OS):

-`sudo ifconfig lo0 alias 169.254.254.254`

-Context:
+You'll need this for the `development` environment option.

 With our current configuration, the docker container in which the wordpress server runs may need to access your host OS for a couple of things:

 - PHP debugging port
 - Webpack dev server port for React hot module reloading

+One way to set that up on your host is (on Mac OS):

+`sudo ifconfig lo0 alias 169.254.254.254`

+### Caveat

 The normal paradigm for Docker is not to allow the containers to access the host's network.
 That's generally appropriate, given Docker's goals to create a clean, isolated, and secure environment.